heighterses/cenaris/README.md

 📦 Container/File System Name (default: compliance-documents): user-uploads

-After this please enter the secret key in the .env file
+-> _After this, please enter the secret key in the .env file_
    ```

    You'll be prompted to enter: